Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 Costume Design: RYOTAMURAKAMI

-Production cordinators: Mayuko Arakawa, Toshifumi Matsumiya(Festival/Tokyo)
+Production coordinators: Mayuko Arakawa, Toshifumi Matsumiya(Festival/Tokyo)

 Special thanks: Minako Iwai, Asuka Noguchi, Aoi Hashimoto, Saki Yokomi, Shiwashiwa, Yuu Yamamoto